segni-tafesse/ethio_agri_smart/lib/data/Bell_peppers.md

 4. Nitrogen Boost: Bell peppers benefit from a nitrogen boost during their early growth stages.
 Nitrogen promotes lush foliage development.
 Consider side-dressing the plants with a nitrogen-rich fertilizer, such as blood meal or cottonseed meal, when they are about 3-4 weeks old.

 5. Foliar Feeding: In addition to root fertilization, foliar feeding can provide a quick nutrient boost for bell peppers.
 Dilute a water-soluble fertilizer according to the package instructions and spray it directly onto the leaves.
 This method allows the plants to absorb nutrients through their foliage.
-# Possibke Disease  of  Bell peppers
+# Possible Disease  of  Bell peppers

 ## Virus
-Here are  some poddible viral disease of bell peppers:
+Here are  some possible viral disease of bell peppers:

 1. Tobacco Mosaic Virus (TMV): This virus is a widespread concern that affects many solanaceous plants, including bell peppers.
 TMV causes mottling, yellowing, and distortion of leaves, as well as stunted growth.
 It is primarily transmitted through direct contact with infected plants or through contaminated tools, clothing, or hands.
 Prevention involves practicing good hygiene, such as washing hands and using clean tools, and removing and destroying infected plants.